 Over the last decade there has been significant attention given to the quantitative aspect of quality with Six Sigma and LEAN leading the way.
 In fact, even when considering qualitative characteristics they are often mapped to quantitative measures to serve as a "proxy", although not always a good one.

-Quantitative measurements are considered as better than qualitative measurements.
-One of the reasons given is that the former are objective whereas qualitative measurements are subjective and therefore prone to biases.
+Quantitative measurements are considered by many as better than qualitative measurements.
+One of the reasons given for this is that the former are objective whereas qualitative measurements are subjective and therefore prone to biases.
 However, they serve different purposes and you cannot replace one for the other.
 You need both if you want to improve quality, otherwise you risk only improving quantifiable aspects of a product or service at the risk of actually improving quality.

 This focus on quantitative measures has also been applied to quality management systems where key performance indicators are measured and monitored.
 Management systems are regulated, as their production counterparts are, to maintain a consistent output using: standard operating procedures, measurements and monitoring, inspections and audits, and so on.
 You could say that systems manage the quantitative aspect of quality.